aadilmallick/my-notes-docusaurus/docs/devops/10-devsecops.md

 > Veracode security policies are the governing standards that define an organization's security requirements for its applications.

-A security policy is built from several key constraints:
+A security policy is built from several key constraints called **security policy constraints**:

 - **Rules**: These define which types of findings are prohibited.
 You can set rules based on:
     - **Severity**: e.g., "No findings with a severity of Very High or High."